Wolverine-Can/Footprint/README.md

 # Footprint
-Footprint is a Yelp like Node.js web application where users can log in/out, view, post travel destinations and leave comments.
+Footprint is a Yelp-like Node.js web application where users can log in/out, post, view, edit and delete travel blogs and comments, and view locations through the embedded google map.

 Make sure to try it yourself: [Footprint online](https://footprint-candeng.herokuapp.com/).
 You can log in with this guest account:
 ```